openstack/vitrage-specs/specs/mitaka/vitrage-evaluator-engine.rst

 Data model impact
 -----------------
-The templates are saved in NetworkX graph-base in memeory DB.
+The templates are saved in NetworkX graph-base in memory DB.

 REST API impact
 ---------------